Published on November 25, 2025

 Of course, this is just an average.
 The final price tag on your plan will depend on the insurance company you choose, your personal details, and any extra coverage you decide to add.
 Let’s break down what goes into that monthly cost.

-What Factors Affect Your Premium?
+What Factors Determine Your Premium?

 Your premium is the monthly bill you pay for your Medigap plan.
 Several key things influence this amount.
 The insurance company itself is a big one, as each company sets its own rates.
 Your age and whether you use tobacco products also play a significant role in determining your cost.